-As facilities managers collect digitised data on a larger scale, the threat of cyber crime is becoming more prevalent.
+As facilities managers collect digitized data on a larger scale, the threat of cyber crime is becoming more prevalent.
 On top of the increased threats during the pandemic, there has also been a rise in attacks since Russia invaded Ukraine.
 Now more than ever is the time to be investing in securing your organisation’s data and systems, especially within the new post-pandemic era of hybrid working.
 It is clear that working from home will continue, post-pandemic, to some degree, yet this can pose cyber security risks if sufficient IT protection is not in place.
-Secure CAFM software is key to a successful workplace strategy and these risks can be combatted with the right vendor partner and software.
+Secure IWMS software is key to a successful workplace strategy and these risks can be combatted with the right vendor partner and software.
 Read on in our newsletter to see what resources Service Works Global has been developing and researching to assist the industry over the last quarter.

 Maintaining Optimum Levels of Cyber Security